UCHMS19-20/final-project-fissssh-dylan-m/README.md

 *Insert Flowchart Here*

 # Sources
+This is how I learned to do time stuff -

+“Pygame.time.”
+Pygame.time - Pygame v2.0.0.dev5 Documentation, Pygame, www.pygame.org/docs/ref/time.html.

-This is how I learned to do time stuff - https://www.pygame.org/docs/ref/time.html I looked at this Stack Overflow to understand spawning enemies and see an example of a fully working game - https://stackoverflow.com/questions/43691411/how-do-i-add-enemies-in-pygame
+I looked at this Stack Overflow to understand spawning enemies and see an example of a fully working game -

+sxrx, user.
+“How Do I Add Enemies in Pygame?”
+Stack Overflow, 1 Apr.
+1967, stackoverflow.com/questions/43691411/how-do-i-add-enemies-in-pygame.